grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/08 cookies-example.md

 ## Delete a cookie in the VU cookie jar

-To delete a cookie in the jar by specifying url and name you'd do something like this:
+To delete a cookie in the jar for a specific URL and name, use the `delete` method.

 <CodeGroup labels={["set-cookie-in-jar.js"]} lineNumbers={[true]}>